OlegZXCV1/Restaurant-Booking-Service/README.md

 # Restaurant Booking Service

-This is a Spring Boot application for managing restaurant bookings.
+This is a Spring Boot application that exposes a REST API for restaurants, restaurant tables, time slots, and bookings on top of JWT-secured endpoints.

-## Features
+## Highlights

-- Manage Restaurants (CRUD)
+- Modular `controller` / `service` / `repository` layers under `com.example.restaurantbookingservice`
-- Manage Bookings (CRUD)
+- Security handled through JWT utilities and custom `UserDetailsServiceImpl`
-- H2 In-memory Database
+- H2 used in `dev`/`test` profiles, Postgres target in `prod` with docker compose
-- Swagger UI for API documentation
+- Swagger / OpenAPI UI and SpringDoc configuration under `config`

 ## Getting Started